guilhermebkel/gbkel-notes/books/site-reliability-engineering.md

 #### Demand Forecasting and Capacity Planning

-It can be viewed as ensuring that there is sufficient capacity and redundancy to serve projected future deman with the required availability.
+It can be viewed as ensuring that there is sufficient capacity and redundancy to serve projected future demand with the required availability.
 There's nothing particularly special about these concepts, except that a surprising number of services and teams don't take the steps necessary to ensure that the required capacity is in place by the time it is needed.

 Capacity planning should take both organic growth  (which stems from natural product adoption and usage by customers) and inorganic growth (which results from events like feature launches, marketing campaigns, or other business-driven changes) into account.